 as a maritime worker, call us.

 Our firm understands the complexities of maritime law and knows how to get you the compensation you deserve.
-We have obtained more than $1 billion in 5 years for the injured, and we are ready to help you.
+We have obtained billions of dollars in verdicts and settlements for the injured, and we are ready to help you.

 A maritime worker injured in an explosion has legal rights to compensation for the harm they have suffered, including disfigurement, pain and suffering, future medical expenses, lost wages, and the cost of being retrained.
 If a loved one died while engaged in maritime work, you may also be able to file a claim.

 Our attorneys can provide helpful guidance

 These matters are often complex, due to the fact that various maritime laws may apply, depending on the nature of work being performed, the location of the incident, and other factors.
 With considerable experience, Arnold & Itkin LLP can provide the level of knowledgeable counsel an injured seaman deserves.

 Throughout Mississippi, there are countless maritime and energy-related companies operating—with their operations ranging from transport to gas drilling to commercial fishing.
 If you or someone you love was hurt while in their employ, you need an experienced lawyer on your side to help fight for your rights.

 to request your free consultation.

 Our firm is backed by years of experience and has been successful in recovering billions of dollars.
 You can count on us to stand up for your rights and fight for the compensation you deserve.